RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: Background and Related Work

 Our proposed open architecture takes a ROS-centric approach to integrate the hardware and embedded flows directly into the core ROS~2 ecosystem.
-This provides end-users with a build and deployment experience for hardware accelerators similar to the standard, non-accelerated ROS~2 experience.
+This enables a separation between those who produce accelerated kernels and those who use them by providing end-users with a build and deployment experience for hardware accelerators similar to the standard, non-accelerated ROS~2 experience.